An introduction to $p$-adic $L$-functions

 \end{definition}

 We will see that $\UU_{\infty,1}^+$, and its quotient $\UU_{\infty,1}^+/\CC_{\infty,1}^+$, naturally have $\Lambda(\GG^+)$-module structures.
 Moreover, Iwasawa explicitly related this quotient to the $p$-adic zeta function.
-The following theorem says the cyclotomic units capture the zeros of $\zeta_p$ and ultimately motivated Iwasawa to formulate his Main Conjecture:
+The following theorem, which we prove in \S\ref{sec:proof Iwasawa}, says that the cyclotomic units capture the zeros of $\zeta_p$ and ultimately motivated Iwasawa to formulate his Main Conjecture.

 \begin{theorem} The Coleman map induces an isomorphism of $\Lambda(\GG^+)$-modules

 \end{theorem}